Low Sugar Raspberry Freezer Jam – No Pectin

 For this recipe I always use fresh fruit, because we get a nice harvest of raspberries from the garden almost every year.
 Fresh raspberries are easy to work with and bring a vibrant flavor to the jam.
 However, that does not mean that you can’t use frozen raspberries!

-Yes, You absolutely can make freezer jam with frozen berries!
+You can make Freezer Jam with frozen berries!
 Just let your berries thaw enough to blend, and make sure to keep all the juices that release with frozen berries thaw.
+If you try to make freezer jam with frozen berries, without thawing, your blender can get burnt out.
+Unless you have an awesome blender!

 Make sure to incorporate all the juices from frozen berries in freezer jam… They are delicious!